spadix0/cZPeg/README.md

 *cZPeg* generates recursive descent parsers *at compile-time* in [Zig] using a functional API inspired by [LPeg] to declare and compose patterns.
-There is also an `re` module (WiP) for generating parsers from more compact PEG-style pattern strings.
+There is also an `re` module for generating parsers from more compact PEG-style pattern strings.
+The compiled parser can then be used to match strings at runtime or comptime!

 ### Install